Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

 After inheriting a house, it can be difficult to decide what to do with it.
 You’ve got a choice, whether you decide to sell the property or would like to look at renting it out.
 But what are the pros and cons of each option?

 It’s important to know that if you sell or rent the property, as you may still end up having to pay tax, whether it be from the rental income that you receive or from the profit you might make if you sell the property.
+You also need to be aware of what happens if you inherit a house with a mortgage too, as this could impact your decision.

 If you already own a property, and you decide to keep the inherited house as a second home then you’ll need to choose your main home between the two and notify the tax office, as you will only get tax relief from Capital Gains Tax for your primary home.